flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

     function_name
 ):
     """
-    Invoke the Lambda function that generates zero-shot forecasts with Chronos-Bolt Amazon Bedrock endpoint using the data stored in ClickHouse.
+    Invoke the Lambda function that generates zero-shot forecasts with Chronos-Bolt (Base) Amazon Bedrock endpoint using data stored in ClickHouse.

     Parameters:
     ========================================================================================================